hoopers-club/hoopers/src/pages/posts/frontpage/2021-09-29-map-court-teste-braga-courtimage-public-assets-frontpage-mrf20200522_dsf1286-jpg-productname-tee-productprice-19-productdescription-t-shirt-hoopers-productlink-https-hoopers-store-collections-t-shirts-products-aim-highe.md

 ---
 courtImage: /assets/uploads/courts_homepage.png
-courtDescription: >-
+courtDescription: >
-  Creating iconic courts is only one of our passions.
+  From the streets to the world!

+  Hoopers is focused on building the largest global community platform around the game of basketball.

+  We work together with local urban artists to transform old, abandoned and damaged courts into new and iconic spots in cities.

-  We've gathered with local artists and a "Dream Team" to refurbish basket courts and bring the community back to the street.
+  Our goal is to bring the community back to the streets and inspire the next generation of talents to fall in love with our game.

-  Check what we already have done:
+  Check our projects and learn more about their stories.
 productName: Summer 21 T-Shirt
 productPrice: 25
 productDescription: |+